barryvdh/laravel-translation-manager/readme.md

 This will extend the Translator and will create a new database entry, whenever a key is not found, so you have to visit the pages that use them.
 This way it shows up in the webinterface and can be edited and later exported.
-You shouldn't use this in production, just in production to translate your views, then just switch back.
+You shouldn't use this in production, just in development to translate your views, then just switch back.

 ## TODO